apyrros/RadToolbox/README.md

 - Startup EULA, portable config under `%AppData%\AI_Tools_Demo\settings.ini`.

 ## Requirements
 - AutoHotkey v1 (32-bit recommended for the embedded JSON library).
+Download from the official archive: https://www.autohotkey.com/download/1.1/
 - Access to PowerScribe 360 (window title should match `PowerScribe 360 | Reporting`) or Epic Hyperspace.
 - API key for OpenAI or Azure OpenAI; Ollama supported without a key when running locally.

 ## Setup
-1) Place `RadToolbox.ahk` on the workstation with AutoHotkey v1 installed.
+1) Install AutoHotkey v1 from the official archive (link above), then place `RadToolbox.ahk` on the workstation.
 2) Run the script; accept the startup disclaimer.
 3) Open Preferences to set Provider, Endpoint, Model, and API Key (if needed).
 4) Verify the PowerScribe window title matches the default; adjust `PowerScribeWindowTitle` in the script if your site differs.